Kninska Krajina: Geography

-Kninska Krajina is situated between Bukovica in the southwest, Lika in the northwest, Drniška krajina (in Zagora) in the south, Cetinska krajina in the southwest, and (Završje) Bosnia and Herzegovina in the east.
+Kninska Krajina is situated between Bukovica in the southwest, Lika in the northwest, Drniška Krajina in the south, Cetinska Krajina in the southeast, and Završje (Bosnia and Herzegovina) in the east.

 History

 Middle Ages

 In the 6th century, the region was settled by Slavs (Sklavenoi).
 Knin itself was first mentioned by Byzantine Emperor Constantine Porphyrogenitus (r.
 913–959) as the centre of a parish under Croatian rule.
 At the request of King Peter Krešimir IV of Croatia (r.
 1058–1075), Knin became an episcopal see and the bishop of Knin held a title bishop of Croats (episcopus Chroatorum).
 Demetrius Zvonimir of Croatia (r.
 1075–1089) was seated in the town.

 There are remains of Serbian churches and monasteries in this region dating from 15th century.
 This suggest that Serb people lived here for several centuries.

 In the 15th century, the Ottoman Empire occupied the area resulting in most of the native population fleeing the region.
 It was largely abandoned and devastated as the Ottoman army advanced towards the north and west.
 The region was administrated into the Sanjak of Kirka.